Topics & Keywords - CHIST-ERA Conference 2017

 1. Object recognition and manipulation by robots: Data sharing and experiment reproducibility

 The ability of recognising objects and manipulating them is central to robotics.
-Robots should for example be able to recognise objects mentioned by a user and fetch them, or to visually determine if and how an object can be safely grasped.
+Robots should for example be able to recognise objects mentioned by a user and fetch them or to visually determine if and how an object can be safely grasped.
 However, despite decades of research, such abilities remain limited in practice.
 Limiting factors are the lack of large data sets for training robust models for the tasks under study and of objective evaluation protocols to test these models in a reproducible way.
-A new approach is needed, going beyond the organisation of robotics competitions, whereby robotic perceptions about the surrounding environment and internal states are recorded, annotated with reference information usable to evaluate models, and shared across researchers working on the same task.
+A new approach going beyond the organisation of robotics competitions is needed, whereby robotic perceptions about the surrounding environment and internal states are recorded, annotated with reference information usable to evaluate models, and shared across researchers working on the same task.

 Application sectors: Industrial and service robotics

 Keywords: Robotics, object recognition, image recognition, artificial vision, visual servoing, grasping, object manipulation, perception through interaction, embodied cognition, machine learning, benchmarking, performance evaluation, experiment reproducibility

 Provide your input (by June 14): https://www.well-sorted.org/study/submitItems.php?id=CHISTERA2017Topic1ORMR

 2. Industrial big data and process modelling for smart factories

 Industry and its production plants are increasingly digitized and the production processes generate increasing amounts of heterogeneous data, from simple sensor data to complex 3D video streams.
 This opens the way for new intelligent, flexible, network-centric production approaches where parts, products and machines are interconnected across plants, companies and value chains.
 This evolution is often referred to as the fourth industrial revolution.
 Most industrial sectors are concerned, including aeronautics, energy, chemical industry, dairy farming and 3D industry, among others.